rust-lang/rfcs/text/0000-rand-crate-redesign.md

 [motivation]: #motivation

-The [crate evaluation thread] brought up the issue of stabilisation of the `rand` crate, however there appears to be widespread dissatisfaction with the current design.
+The [crate evaluation thread] brought up the issue of stabilisation of the `rand` crate, however there appears to be significant dissatisfaction with the current design.
 This RFC looks at a number of ways that this crate can be improved.

 The most fundamental question still to answer is whether a one-size-fits-all